If you have an operation or are feeling very ill, you might need to stay in hospital in a special ward for children.

-If you are told at clinic that you will have to go into hospital make a list of things that you want to take with you.
-You can take your favourite PJ’s some comfy clothes, a favourite stuffed animal or doll, toys, photographs, a radio or personal CD player and CD’s, books and games.
+If you have to stay in hospital, make a list of things to take with you.
+You can take your favourite PJs, some comfy clothes, a teddy or doll, toys, photographs, an iPad, and books and games.